protontypes/open-sustainable-technology/README.md

 - [energy-py](https://github.com/ADGEfficiency/energy-py) - Reinforcement learning for energy systems.
 - [glaes](https://github.com/FZJ-IEK3-VSA/glaes) - Geospatial Land Availability for Energy Systems.
 - [onsset](https://github.com/OnSSET/onsset) - A GIS based optimization tool that has been developed to support electrification planning and decision making for the achievement of energy access goals in currently unserved locations.
-- [whobs-server](https://github.com/PyPSA/whobs-server) - This is the code for the online optimization of zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice.
 - [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
 - [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus.
 - [tsam](https://github.com/FZJ-IEK3-VSA/tsam) - A Python package which uses different machine learning algorithms for the aggregation of time series.